John Gano

-Biography

 Early life

-Gano was raised as a Presbyterian.
+Gano was born on July 22, 1727 in Hopewell, New Jersey.
+He was raised as a Presbyterian.
 His father was a descendant of French Calvinists (Huguenots) and his mother of English Baptists.
 After a powerful conversion experience, John Gano eventually became a Calvinist Baptist as a young man after a period of intense study.
 Gano left the family farm to study at Princeton University (then the College of New Jersey) but left before graduating.
-Gano was ordained as pastor of the Scotch Plains, New Jersey, Baptist Church on May 29, 1754.
+Gano was ordained as pastor of the Scotch Plains Baptist Church on May 29, 1754.
 In 1760, he became the founding pastor of what later became the First Baptist Church in the City of New York.
 Gano served as pastor of the New York Church until 1787, however, he made long itinerant trips evangelizing throughout the thirteen colonies, asserting I... had a right to proclaim free grace wherever I went.
 Gano travelled throughout the South, Middle Atlantic States, and New England, sometimes being away from home for as long as two years.
 In 1764, Gano joined several others as an original fellow or trustee for the chartering of the College in the English Colony of Rhode Island and Providence Plantations (the former name for Brown University, originally a Baptist school).

 Revolutionary War

 During the American Revolution, Gano served as a soldier and a chaplain for the Continental Army.
-On October 28, 1776 Gano was present at the Battle of White Plains.
+On October 28, 1776, Gano was present at the Battle of White Plains.
 He was stationed on Chatterton Hill with the 19th Infantry Regiment who were suffering heavy losses from the British.
 He walked in front of the troops while under fire and encouraged them not to retreat but to keep fighting.
 He wrote in his memoirs saying "My station in time of action I knew to be with the surgeons, but in this battle I somehow got in the front of the regiment, yet I durst not quit my place for fear of dampening the spirits of the soldiers or of bringing on myself the imputation of cowardice."
 It was after this battle he earned the nicknames "The Hero of Chatterton Hill" and "The Fighting Chaplain".

-On December 26, 1776, Gano participated in George Washington's famous crossing of the Delaware River.
-Gano was also present at the Battle of Trenton that followed.
+On December 26, 1776, Gano participated in George Washington's famous crossing of the Delaware River and was also present at the Battle of Trenton that followed.
 In the Chaplains and Clergy of the Revolution it states "He (Gano) crossed the Wintry Delaware with the army when it made its fearful midnight march on Trenton, and shared in the dangers of the battle that followed".
+Gano served at the Battle of Forts Clinton and Montgomery on October 6, 1777 near West Point while serving under General George Clinton.
+He later took part in the Sullivan-Clinton Expedition in 1779.
 Gano was chosen by General Washington to say a prayer marking the official end of the American Revolutionary War in 1783.